 Don’t engage in gatekeeping behaviors, like questioning the intelligence or knowledge of others as a way to prove their credentials.
 And don’t exclude people for prejudicial reasons.

-Use people’s preferred pronouns.
+Use people’s correct pronouns.
 Do not deliberately misgender others or use “dead” or rejected names.
 Additionally, we ask that you approach matters of personal identity with joy: please be proactive in asking how others prefer to be identified if you are unsure, and accept their identity with enthusiasm.

 Do not introduce gratuitous or off-topic sexual images, languages, or behavior in spaces where they are not appropriate.
 Never make physical contact or simulated physical contact without consent or after a request to stop.
 Additionally, do not continue to message others about anything if they ask you to stop or leave them alone.